-This can be a problem, even in first-world countries, as the effective network connection type a user has might not actually be 3G, 4G or Wi-Fi.
+This can be a problem as the effective network connection type a user has might not actually be 3G, 4G or Wi-Fi.
 You can be on coffee-shop Wi-Fi but connected to a cellular hotspot with 2G speeds.

 - Only sending the code a user needs.